Akaflieg-Freiburg/enroute/generatedSources/manual/_sources/01-gettingStarted/02-installation.rst.txt

 -----------

 After installation, start the app.
 The app will walk you through the first setup steps.
-You will be asked to accept the terms and conditions, Depending on the platform, you might need to grant the necessary permissions for the app to run.
+You will be asked to accept the privacy policy and terms and conditions.
+Depending on the platform, you might need to grant the necessary permissions for the app to run.

 **Enroute Flight Navigation** cannot be used without geographic maps.
 As the last step, the app will suggest downloading maps that are relevant for your